worryinc/profiles.lol/README.md

-scott forced me to edit this
+Place to share all things you!